Preventative Healthcare

 It is important to regularly worm your pet for the health of your animal and also for your own health as some worms can be transmitted from animals to people.

 There are several types of worms that need to be treated.
 These are round worms (photo below), tapeworms and lung worms.
 We recommend that adult dogs should be wormed once a month with a specific wormer to prevent these worms harming our dogs and their owners.
-Working dogs, huntRound wormsing dogs, multi-dog households or dogs that eat raw meat have the highest exposure to worms.
+Working dogs, hunting dogs, multi-dog households or dogs that eat raw meat have the highest exposure to worms.
 Puppies should alo be wormed every month.

 There are many different worming preparations available ranging from chewy palatable tablets and spot on type preparations all treating different worms for different intervals.
 Our vets and nurses are here to advise which is the most appropriate for your pet.
 We recommend our Pet Health Plan to give you the best treatment plans for worm prevention.